Spinal constructions for continuous type-space branching processes with interactions: A Yule process with competition

 by

-We remark that Assumption \ref{assumption A} is verified by the parameters of this branching process, and thus it does not explode in finite time almost surely.
+We notice that Assumption \ref{assumption A} is verified by the parameters of this branching process, and thus it does not explode in finite time almost surely.
 Note that in this population, the dynamics are correlated such that an increase in population size accelerates the rate of loss, while loss events slow the rate of division.
-The operator at the core of the spinal construction introduced in \eqref{def: mathcal G}, defined for functions $F_f$ in the set $\mathcal{D}$ introduced in \eqref{def: D space}, is such that for all $(x,\Z,t) \in \Zhatset\times\mathbb{R}_+$
+Even for such a simple model, finding analytic expression of eigenfunctions for the non-local operator $\mathcal{G}$ for all $t$ is a complex task, and the existence of such eigenfunctions is not guaranteed in general, see \cite{Brown80,Coville10}.
+Furthermore, the $\psi$-spinal process associated with an eigenfunction $\psi$ might have highly intricate dynamics.